 Most of this metadata isn’t available to the function itself, which is why we collect it separately by adding this metadata to invocation events at write time, letting us maintain a record of the state of your function as it was invoked, rather than as it is today.

 Because part of the ingest pipeline’s job is to "decorate" the invocation events with the most recently gathered function metadata, you can slice and dice your event data by your function metadata in custom queries, dashboards, or NRQL alerts.

 Understanding your serverless applications

-By sending both logs and telemetry from Lambda directly to New Relic One, you can observe and understand your serverless applications’ behavior and performance.
-Using the New Relic Lambda extension to bypass CloudWatch lets you do this while minimizing latency and optimizing your cloud spend.
+The New Relic Lambda extension sends logs and telemetry from your Lambda functions directly to New Relic One.
+With this extension, you can observe and understand your serverless applications’ behavior and performance while minimizing latency and optimizing your cloud spend.

-Learn more about the New Relic Lambda extension (and contribute as well) at our git repo.
+Learn more about the New Relic Lambda extension (and contribute as well) at our GitHub repo.

 This post was updated from a previous version published February 17, 2021.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.